ErikPGJ/python_solo/MISC_CONVENTIONS.md

 (1) camelCase for variables: uppercase initial for class variables(?);
 otherwise lowercase initial, or
 (2) snake_case.
-The long term goal is to only use convention (2) (?).
+The long term goal is to only use convention (2).

-Use of "ls"/"dc" (standard abbreviations) implies that what comes to the left (if anything) refers to the entire ls/dc, and what comes to the right refers to the content of each component in the ls/dc.
+Use of standard abbreviations for data types ("ls", "dc", "na" etc.) implies that what comes to the left (if anything) refers to the entire ls/dc, and what comes to the right refers to the content of each component in the ls/dc.

 Ex: dc_ls_x = dictionary of lists/tuples of "x".